makerdao/auction-keeper/README.md

 pip3 install -r requirements.txt
 ```

-For some known macOS issues see the [pymaker](https://github.com/makerdao/pymaker) README.
+For some known Ubuntu and macOS issues see the [pymaker](https://github.com/makerdao/pymaker) README.

 ## Usage